$18,750 Sales Tax Cap & No Income Tax

 Determine Your Budget

 Use the calculator above to estimate payments.
-Remember: budget 1.3x your loan payment for total monthly cost (insurance, fuel, storage, maintenance).
-Don't forget the 6.25% sales tax on the vessel.
+Remember: budget 1.5x your loan payment for total monthly cost (insurance, fuel, storage, maintenance).
+Don't forget sales tax and registration fees.

 3